bottlepy/bottle/apidoc/tutorial.rst

    handler function
       A function to handle some specific event or situation.
-In a web framework, the application is developed by attaching a handler function as callback for each specific URL composing the application.
+In a web framework, the application is developed by attaching a handler function as callback for each specific URL comprising the application.

    secure cookie
-      bottle creates signed cookies with objects that can be pickled.
-A secure cookie will be created automatically when a type that is not a string is use as value in :meth:`request.set_cookie` and bottle's config includes a `securecookie.key` entry with a salt.
+      Bottle creates signed cookies with objects that can be pickled.
+A secure cookie will be created automatically when a type that is not a string is used as the value in :meth:`request.set_cookie` and bottle's config includes a `securecookie.key` entry with a salt.

    source directory